July – September 2016

-Mega Making, our newest exhibit experience, was designed by Stepping Stones to celebrate creativity in our children!
+Mega Making was designed by Stepping Stones in 2015 to celebrate creativity in our children!
 They will be the future engineers, designers, inventors, artists, teachers, scientists and the ones shaping the world - maybe in as little as 10 years from now!

 Making at its core is the act of creating something.
 The current "Maker Movement" in the USA is working to inspire students to become creators of learning rather than passive consumers of learning.
 Mega Making takes a constructivist approach to learning by giving adults, children and students the materials, tools, support and creative freedom while providing an opportunity to build 21st century skills including Flexibility and Adaptability, Initiative and Self-Direction, Critical Thinking and Problem Solving and Creativity and Innovation.

 The Mega Making exhibit experience is organized into five main areas: Art, Textiles, Construction/Woodworking, Tinkering and Book Nook/Future Ideas.
 Using real materials and real tools, young makers can explore art, textiles, construction and woodworking, tinkering and gadgets and a variety of materials, techniques and projects!
 Our staff members are here to help get you started, whether it’s working a needle and thread for the first time, practicing using wrenches and screwdrivers, tinkering with batteries and buzzers or picking out the perfect artist medium.
 Something for all ages, best for 5 and older.
 Children and their adults will surely enjoy a unique experience together!

 Mega Making was created by Stepping Stones Museum for Children.
 This exhibit is made possible through support from First County Bank.